 What Is the Standard Deduction for the 2019 Tax Year?

 Thanks to the 2018 tax reform law, the standard deduction almost doubled from what it used to be.
 That’s great news for many taxpayers!
-For the 2019 tax year, the standard deduction will be adjusted slightly for inflation.
-So, if you’re single, the standard deduction is now $12,200.
+For the 2020 tax year, the standard deduction was adjusted slightly for inflation.
+So, if you’re single, the standard deduction is now $12,400.
 Married and filing together?
-Your standard deduction is $24,400.
+Your standard deduction is $24,800.

 Chart: Changes to the Standard Deduction2

 Important to note: If you or your spouse are over 65 or legally blind, you might be able to get a larger standard deduction.
-But if you’re married filing separately, you’re a nonresident alien or a dual-status alien, or someone else claims you as a dependent on their return, your standard deduction may be lower.3
+But if you’re married filing separately, you’re a nonresident alien or a dual-status alien, or someone else claims you as a dependent on their return, your standard deduction may be lower.
+Be sure and check with a tax pro if you have any questions.3

 What Expenses are Tax Deductible?